sganis/minirepo/README.rst

 	}

-Minirepo uses packages_types, extensions, and python_versions as filters.
+Minirepo uses packages_types, extensions, platforms and python_versions as filters.
 I was analysing the full list of packages available in pypi.python.org_, and it looks that all the options are something like the list below, you can try any other option.
 For me, I was only interested in python 2.7 packages, sources, wheels and eegs distributions, and some extensions.

 .. code:: python